10 Proven Ways How Relationship Issues Affect Mental Health

 The Technology Trap

 Technology has revolutionized communication, but it can also create disconnection within relationships.
-Relationship issues can cause resorting to spend many hours behind the screen.
-And excessive screen time significantly hinders effective communication and emotional connection during conflicts.
-And this can cause a vicious circle!
+Excessive screen time can significantly hinder effective communication and emotional connection, exacerbating relationship issues and creating a vicious cycle.

 The Financial Fallout